 Common Causes of Back Pain

-Back pain is the single largest cause of disability worldwide, including the leading cause of missed work days and lose of physical activity.
+Back pain is the single largest cause of disability worldwide, including the leading cause of missed work days and loss of physical activity.
 70-80% of individuals will experience back pain at some point in their life and an estimated 40-60% of the adult population will experience back pain in a given year.
 Back pain is less prevalent in adolescents and children compared to adults, but the incidence of back pain in children has been on the rise.
 Back pain has many causes and is frequently multifactorial.

 Degenerative Disc Disease / Degenerative Joint Disease